Tellusant/docs/articles-posts/triple-a.md

 The graph above illustrates the concept.

 - The **addressable market** is the unconstrained market size if all relevant consumers had access to the product and were buying it.
 Relevant consumers are, e.g., parents of children age 0-4 for diapers; adults over the legal drinking age for alcoholic products, people living under wintry conditions for snow tires.
 - The **available market** takes is the part of this market where people can afford the product.
-To understand this, it is necessary to know how many people have a certaion income, and their age distribution.
-Companies do not have this information, but it can easily be retieved from telluBase.
+To understand this, it is necessary to know how many people have a certain income, and their age distribution.
+Companies do not have this information, but it can easily be retrieved from TelluBase.
-- The **actual market** is what people truly consume.
-This is what companies typically look at without knowing what the latent potentisl is.
+- The **actual market** is what people consume today.
+This is what companies typically look at without knowing what the latent potential is.

 We recommend understanding the *Addressable-Available-Actual* metrics before making plans for the actual market.
 Perhaps the actual market can be expanded significantly if certain actions are taken to unlock it?

 With the **Triple-A method**, it is possible to pinpoint where the growth opportunities lie.
 The graph below shows a schematic waterfall for the logic.